List of companies of Bulgaria

-For further information on the types of business entities in this country and their abbreviations, see "Business entities in Bulgaria".
+For further information on the types of business entities in Bulgaria and their abbreviations, see "Business entities in Bulgaria".

 Notable firms

-This list includes notable companies with primary headquarters located in the country.
-The industry and sector follow the Industry Classification Benchmark taxonomy.
-Organizations which have ceased operations are included and noted as defunct.
+The tables below separate companies of Bulgarian origin from foreign-owned companies operating in Bulgaria.
+The industry and sector categories broadly follow the Industry Classification Benchmark taxonomy.
+Companies that have ceased operations are included where they are historically notable and are marked as defunct.